palakkgupta/Twitter_Sentiment_Analysis/README.md

 # Twitter_Sentiment_Analysis
-It involves NLP and shows doc2vec features shows the best predcition
+It involves NLP and shows doc2vec features provides the best prediction